-Dear Mona, in the Committee of Inquiry to investigate the use of „Pegasus“ and equivalent surveillance spyware, you reported that Palestinians are affected by numerous surveillance technologies.
+Dear Mona, in the Committee of Inquiry to investigate the use of Pegasus and equivalent surveillance spyware, you reported on 12 July that Palestinians are affected by numerous surveillance technologies.
 What are they, for example?

 Palestinians are subjected to a multi-layered surveillance system.
 According to the Oslo accords, the Israeli authorities control the information and communication technology (ICT) infrastructure in the Occupied Palestinian Territory.
 This system impedes and deprives Palestinians of accessing a safe, affordable and high-quality Internet.

 As for surveillance technologies, there is e.g. CCTV.
 Cameras are put to securitize and militarize the public urban places.
 Also, over the past two years, ground-breaking investigations and reports show other forms of how Israel is developing and testing its surveillance techniques on Palestinians, one of those initiatives is the system Blue Wolf, which was developed when the whole world was immersed in the fight against the pandemic.
 It started in Hebron, and was used all over the West Bank after that.
 It is a smart phone app powered by a massive database of Palestinians’ personal information.
 It draws from a larger database called the „Wolf Pack”, which seeks to profile every Palestinian living in the West Bank without consent or permit.
 Each profile contains photographs, a family history, and educational background, as well as a security rating.
 Earlier this year, a new report showed that Israeli soldiers are ordered to enter the photos and details of at least 50 Palestinians into the Israeli force’s „Blue Wolf“ tracking system over the course of each shift.
 Soldiers who fail to make the quota are forced to remain on duty until they do.

 How long has it been known that Israeli authorities also use mercenary spyware to penetrate other peoples‘ computer systems or, as with Pegasus, cell phones?